 Manila

-The cosmopolitan capital of the Philippines offers a blend of cultures, a good supply of historic sites unforgettable experiences.
+The cosmopolitan capital of the Philippines offers a blend of cultures, a good supply of historic sites, and unforgettable experiences.
 Manila is situated on the east coast of Luzon, the most northerly developed island.
-Its major tourist attraction is the old Spanish walled city Intramuros, which contains some historic buildings and ruins.
+Its major tourist attraction is the old Spanish walled city Intramuros, which contains historic buildings and ruins.

-Modern Manila is a morass of traffic and people, an industrial metropolis that grew from the ashes of war when in 1945, the United States forces fought to recapture it from Japanese occupation.
+Modern Manila is a morass of traffic and people, an industrial metropolis that grew from the ashes of war when, in 1945, the United States forces fought to recapture it from Japanese occupation.
 It is also a city of theaters, libraries, and museums.
-The neighborhoods of the metropolis vary from wide avenues full of palatial homes to squatter camps where the poorest of the poor scratch out a living.
+The metropolis’s neighborhoods vary from wide avenues full of palatial homes to squatter camps where the poorest of the poor scratch out a living.

-One thing no visitor should miss is a famous Manila Bay sunset: a light show created out of the high humidity conditions coupled with the effects of cloud over the city’s harbor.
+No visitor should miss the famous Manila Bay sunset: a light show created out of the high humidity conditions coupled with the effects of clouds over the city’s harbor.
 Another plus for a holiday in Manila is that the city is as lively at night as it is during the day.

 Bangkok

-Khao San Road is one of the city’s most vibrant streets, and is probably one of the best examples in the world of a backpacker’s “ghetto.”
-Day and night the short stretch of road is abuzz with activity.
-On the banks of the Chao Phraya visitors will find the Grand Palace as well as Wat Phra Kaew, the palace temple housing the Emerald Buddha, constructed entirely from translucent green jade.
-Slightly upriver are the exquisitely ornamented Royal Barges, still used today for special floating processions.
+Khao San Road is one of the city’s most vibrant streets, probably one of the best examples of a backpacker’s “ghetto.”
+Day and night, the short stretch of road is abuzz with activity.
+On the banks of the Chao Phraya, visitors will find the Grand Palace and Wat Phra Kaew, the palace temple housing the Emerald Buddha, constructed entirely from translucent green jade.
+The exquisitely ornamented Royal Barges are slightly upriver, still used today for special floating processions.

-Of the 30 or so temples in Bangkok, the largest is the Temple of the Reclining Buddha, which houses an impressive statue of the deity.
+Of the 30 or so temples in Bangkok, the largest is the Temple of the Reclining Buddha, which houses an impressive deity statue.
 The famous Floating Market is a delight to visitors and well worth a visit.

 As the sun sets, this city comes alive with a palpable decadence.
-Music and dazzling neon advertise trendy bars and nightclubs, as well as the notorious “girlie joints” that have ensured the Patpong district its reputation for hedonism.
+Music and dazzling neon advertise trendy bars and nightclubs, as well as the notorious “girlie joints” that have ensured the Patpong district its hedonistic reputation.

 Hong Kong

 The challenge of a holiday in Hong Kong is to have enough time to fit in all the aspects of this exciting city of contrasts.
-There are some things not to be missed during a Hong Kong holiday, and these include the food, shopping, cruise to the outlying islands, and to spend some quiet time in the natural setting of a peaceful park.
-There is no other place quite like Honk Kong, which is reason enough for anyone to travel there.
+There are some things not to be missed during a Hong Kong holiday, and these include the food, shopping, cruise to the outlying islands, and spending some quiet time in the natural setting of a peaceful park.
+There is no other place quite like Hong Kong, which is reason enough for anyone to travel there.

 Hong Kong offers a dense concentration of shops and shopping malls with a cross-pollinated cosmopolitan culture that embraces Nepalese and British cuisines with equal enthusiasm.
-It is the perfect gateway for travelers to Southeast Asia and China, providing a smooth transition from west to east.
+It is the perfect gateway for Southeast Asia and China travelers, providing a smooth transition from west to east.
 As one of the key economies of the Pacific Rim, Hong Kong showcases a gleaming landscape of skyscrapers and boasts a highly developed transport infrastructure that makes commuting around it a dream.

-Hong Kong consists of four sections: Kowloon, Hong Kong Island, the New Territories and the Outlying Islands.
+Hong Kong has four sections: Kowloon, Hong Kong Island, the New Territories, and the Outlying Islands.
 Kowloon and the New Territories form part of the Chinese mainland to the north of Victoria Harbour.
-Hong Kong Island, containing the central business hub, lies on the southern side of the harbor facing Kowloon.
+Hong Kong Island, containing the central business hub, lies on the south of the harbor facing Kowloon.

 Singapore